jwjacobson/llm_service_api/README.md

 This is a takehome assignment I completed for a job I didn't end up getting.
 I built it over 4 days and don't plan on revising it further, but regard it as a good sample of my work within such constraints.
 For that reason I've decided to make it public, without sharing the original prompt.

 # LLM Service API
 The LLM Service API is built using Django and Django REST Framework and allows users to make queries to OpenAI, Google Gemini, and our in-house LLM.
-It is easily configurable and extensible to allow the addition of other LLM providers
+It is easily configurable and extensible to allow the addition of other LLM providers.

 ## Requirements
 - [Python 3.13](https://www.python.org/downloads/)
 - [uv](https://docs.astral.sh/uv/getting-started/installation/) --
 Note: these instructions assume you are using uv for project and dependency management.
-If you use another tool, the commands you run will be slightly different (no 'uv') and you'll have to do extra work to create a virtual environment, install dependencies, etc..
+If you use another tool, the commands you run will be slightly different (no 'uv') and you'll have to do extra work with [pip](https://packaging.python.org/en/latest/tutorials/installing-packages/) to create a virtual environment, install dependencies, etc.
 - An [OpenAI API key](https://platform.openai.com/api-keys) (to interact with OpenAI LLMs)
 - A [Gemini API key](https://ai.google.dev/gemini-api/docs/api-key) (to interact with Gemini LLMs)